What information will I receive before the event?

 The wearing of hard shell helmets conforming to CE standards EN1078 is mandatory for all riders.
-The start marshall will not allow any rider to start without a helmet.
+The start marshal will not allow any rider to start without a helmet.
 No Tri-bars allowed.

 What happens when I finish?

-On the return to Ilkley / HQ you must pass over the timing mat to gain a finish time and so we know that you have finished.
+On the return to Ilkley / HQ you must pass through the Finish gantry for timing to be completed.
+The chip on your helmet will also be scanned to check you out of the event.
 If you are local to Ilkley or the area please don’t be tempted to just ride home without returning to HQ as we will then have to contact your or your emergency contact.
 HQ will operate a one way system on return, reverse of the start setup.
 After passing over the finish you will be asked to dismount.
-You can then park up , use meal voucher in the goody bag to claim your meal and drink from the caterer and then retire to the bar for refreshement.
-There will also be several companies showing their wares at HQ on your return.
-Any riders not using the car park will exit the site across the front of the clubhouse.
+You can then park up, use the WRC Meal Voucher (if you haven’t already used it) to claim your meal and drink from the caterer and then retire to the bar for refreshment.

-Is there anything to do whilst anyone travelling with me waiting for my return?
+Is there anything to do whilst anyone travelling with me waits for my return?

 How tough are the climbs?